 Dress sizes are not consistent across the globe and a number of major clothes sizing systems are used across the world, including two in the US (Misses' sizes and Women's sizes), one in the UK and three in Europe (French, German and Italian).
 Other countries in Europe usually use one of the French, German or Italian systems and other North American countries the US systems.

-In addition to these there is the new European clothes size standard EN13402, see below for more information.
+In addition to these there is the new European standard for clothes size EN13402, see below for more information.